AlexPoltak/vrs_cvicenie_3/README.md

 2. To add point to frame use method **addPoint** on object:

-    - `pointtoadd` - point(structure that holds point info, which we can get from lidar file- it is defined in common.h file) that should be added
+    - `pointtoadd` - point( Structure that holds point info, which we can get from lidar file- it is defined in common.h file ) that should be added
     - `r ,g, b` - defines a RGB color of point

 ```js
 void BaseFrame::addPoint(basepointinfo &pointtoadd,int r,int g, int b)
 ```
 3. You can also add point by another method **addPoint** on object:
-    - `pointtoadd` - point(structure that holds point info, which we can get from lidar file- it is in common.h file) that should be added
+    - `pointtoadd` - point( Structure that holds point info, which we can get from lidar file- it is in common.h file ) that should be added
     - `recalcRGB` - whether point should be colored according to its intensity

 ```js